riddryan/Running/README.md

 * `plot` plots the model at one state

 * `anim` animates the model at the states given to its input.
 If only initial conditions of the model are given, it calls onestep first, and then animates the results

+## Differential Algebraic Equations (DAE) ##

+* Also includes some simulations of models that fall under the category of Differential Algebraic Equations, located in the folder DAE.
+This is a result of setting unconstrained degrees of freedom to have zero mass, which can still be solved for if there are springs and/or dampers that act on those DOF.
+* `MasslessAchillesRunner` is DAE system, but the DAE solvers in Matlab do a poor job of solving the dynamics because of the difficult kinematics.
+Instead, an optimization is performed each step of the integrator to solve for the states that meet the kinematic constraints and minimize the Lagrangian.

 ## Who do I talk to? ##